legendum/rediservice/README.md

 });

 textExample.run({
-  debug: true                     // an optional debug flag for Verbose logging });
+  debug: true,                    // an optional debug flag for verbose logging
+  custom: 'my value'              // a custom flag used by the service `opts` });
 ```